vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 `double` precision cell types.

 ## Multi-threaded search and ranking
-So far in this guide all our searches and computations have been performed using single threaded matching and ranking.
+So far in this guide all our searches and ranking computations have been performed using single threaded matching and ranking.
 To enable multi-threaded execution we need to change our `services.xml`.
 Multi-threaded search and ranking can improve query latency significantly and make